NehorayMelamed/SearchTextVsLayers/README.md

 ## Introduction
 Welcome to the Flask Search API repository!
 This project offers a powerful search API built with Flask, capable of finding the most similar names in a dataset based on input sentences.
+Special thanks to [@origiladiii](https://github.com/fgit) for their contributions to this project.
+Their expertise and insights were invaluable in developing this API.

 ## Features
 - Search functionality to find similar names.